ApiLogicServer/Docs/docs/WebGenAI.md

     2. Declare **spreadsheet-like rules** for logic and security - [***40x***](Logic-Why.md){:target="_blank" rel="noopener"} more concise than code &nbsp; :trophy:

-    3. Create **containers** using supplied scripts, and deploy anywhere
+    3. Create **containers** using supplied scripts, and deploy anywhere and scale

 &nbsp;